Vietnam, Laos & Thailand on a Shoestring

 This morning we travel from Vang Vieng to Luang Prabang.
 Luang Prabang has a magical feel about it.
 Nestled in the hills of northern Laos on the confluence of the Mekong and Khan Rivers, it is studded with ornate temples and French colonial architecture.
 A visit the Royal Palace Museum, which has remained untouched since the royal family departed in 1975, is sure to impress.
 Traditional Laotian culture is to give daily alms to monks.
 Monks are only allowed to eat food which has been donated to them before noon.
 On one of your mornings here, you may decide to rise with the sun, and watch one of the most important religious ceremonies in Laos.
 This is simply an unforgettable South East Asian experience.
 Our hotel tonight is centrally located and convenient for exploring most of the tourist attractions in town by foot.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
 Computers and wifi are available.
 Approx travel time: Private bus from Vang Vieng to Luang Prabang: 7 hours The road crosses mountains on a winding road.
 The spectacular views make this overland trip well worth it.

 We board our boat for the two day journey up the mighty Mekong River making our way to Chiang Khong.
 The journey is relaxed, as we experience the slow pace of village life and the breathtaking scenery along the river.
 Our private boat is reasonably comfortable and spacious.
 A toilet is available on board.
-Fruits, tea and coffee, are provided free of charge for you to enjoy and other drinks, such as water and soft drinks might be available for purchase on the boat.
+Fruit, tea and coffee are provided free of charge for you to enjoy and other drinks, such as water and soft drinks might be available for purchase on the boat.
 It can also be quite cold from November to February so make sure you have some warm gear packed.
-We dock at the small town of Pak Beng to spend the night.
-The standard of accommodation in this trading port is basic but comfortable.
-All hotel rooms are double or twin share and have en suite bathroom.
-Approx Travel Time: Luang Prabang to Pak Beng: 8-10 hours depending on river conditions.
+Tonight we will stay in a basic village homestay along the Mekong including dinner.
+Typically the group is divided into two or more houses (depending on group size) in close proximity to each other.
+When it comes time to sleep, mattresses are placed across the floor in central living area.
+Each mattress comes with a blanket, a pillow and a mosquito net.
+Bathroom facilities are shared.
+The evening meal is eaten together in one of the houses with the food provided being very simple - giving you the chance to experience typical Laotian cuisine.
+A vegetarian option is always served and the second option is typically a pork stirfry.
+Your local guide will take time to explain the local life of the people in this village.
+You have the option of swimming in the Mekong.
+Evenings can get cold, so bring a long sleeved top.
+Approx Travel Time: 8-10 hours depending on river conditions.

 This morning we re-board our boat and continue our leisurely cruise up the river before arriving at the Laos/Thai border and crossing to Chiang Khong in the late afternoon.
 Our hotel in Chiang Khong is located right on the riverfront of the Mekong river.
 All hotel rooms are double or twin share with en suite bathroom.
 Free wifi is available.
 Approx travel time: Pakbeng to Chiang Khong: 8-10 hours depending on river conditions Immigration to hotel: 10 min